w-shackleton/do-not-run-this-code/README.md

 one it is.
 Built in freshers week of university with [Alex Bate](https://github.com/alexbate).

-The fun part about this app is that someone tried to sue me over it; they also had an app that showed you a picture of a llama or a duck, and mine was (a) better (as measured by Google Play ratings) and (b) didn't have ads.
+The fun part about this app is that someone threatened to sue me over it; they also had an app that showed you a picture of a llama or a duck, and mine was (a) better (as measured by Google Play ratings) and (b) didn't have ads.
 Fortunately they never got lawyers involved ;)

 ## roughly-2013/mandelfly